-Boston City Councilor At-Large Michelle Wu is a South End resident, attorney, and community advocate.
-On November 5, 2013, Michelle Wu was elected to the Boston City Council at the age of 28, and is the first Asian-American woman to serve on the Council.
-As a former restaurant owner and legal guardian of her younger sister, Councilor Wu understands firsthand the barriers that families and communities face.
-Running on a platform focused on creating Pipelines to Opportunity through innovative ideas and increasing access to opportunity, Councilor Wu garnered almost 60,000 votes across the city.
+Michelle Wu was elected to the Boston City Council in November 2013 at the age of 28, and is the first Asian-American woman to serve on the Council.
+As a former restaurant owner, legal services attorney, and legal guardian of her younger sister, Councilor Wu understands firsthand the barriers that families and communities face.

-Councilor Wu worked for Mayor Thomas M. Menino in the Mayor’s Office as a Rappaport Fellow in Law and Public Policy.
-At City Hall, she created the Restaurant Roadmap guide, which for the first time outlined in one place the city’s restaurant permitting process from start to finish, and was also a driving force to launch Boston’s food truck program.
+Councilor Wu got her start in City Hall working for Mayor Thomas M. Menino in the Mayor’s Office as a Rappaport Fellow in Law and Public Policy, where she created the Restaurant Roadmap guide, which for the first time outlined in one place the city’s restaurant permitting process from start to finish, and was also a driving force to launch Boston’s food truck program.
 She later served as statewide Constituency Director in the U.S. Senate campaign of her former law professor, Elizabeth Warren.

 Michelle Wu graduated from Harvard College and Harvard Law School.
-She lives in the South End with her husband Conor and her sister Victoria, a student at Boston Latin School.
-Her sister Sherelle is a student at Suffolk University.
+She lives in Roslindale with her husband Conor and her son Blaise.